There's More Big Tech In Your Life Than You Even Know. Check Out Your Stock Portfolio

 The gains have been staggering.
 If you weren't invested in these six stocks in recent years, the chances are you lost money.
 Apple shares alone have risen so much that the company's market capitalization hit $2 trillion this week.

-The dazzling performance reflects the importance these companies have come to play in the lives of people all over the world, says Aswath Damodaran, professor of Finance at New York University's Stern School of Business.
+The dazzling performance reflects the importance these companies have come to play in the lives of people all over the world, says Aswath Damodaran, professor of finance at New York University's Stern School of Business.

 You can debate whether that's a good thing all you want, Damodaran says.

 "But the market is not a morality play.
-It's reflecting the reality, which is these companies essentially are the companies that make the world go round," he says.
+It's reflecting the reality, which is these companies essentially are the companies that make the world go 'round," he says.

 "In terms of the broad economic changes, these companies are on the right side of history," adds Lu Zhang, a professor of finance at the Fisher College of Business at Ohio State.